-When it started in 1964, one of the biggest undertakings in history had the goal of protecting historical sites from the Nile's flood from sinking this ancient civilization beneath so that Egypt tours would not be destroyed.
+When it started in 1964, one of the biggest undertakings in history had the goal of protecting historical sites from the Nile's flood from sinking this ancient civilization beneath so that Egypt travel packages would not be destroyed.
 The Temple of Abu Simbel, which was disassembled and relocated to its current location beside Lake Nasser, was one of the temples that was preserved.

 Up until Vattenbyggnadsbyrn, a Swedish company, figured out the mechanics of moving the temples, international funds were donated for the rescue mission in 1960.
 To move the temple without causing any damage, the walls, ceilings, and sculptures had to be painstakingly cut.
 The temple's statues and walls were really torn up into 20 - 30 tonne pieces.
 This large-scale project was dangerous, and several Swedish companies participated, led by Atlas Copco, Sandvik, Skanska Cement, and Syntab.
 All this historical information will be relevant during Egypt Classic tours.

 Four enormous statues depicting King Ramses II seated on his throne and encircled by hieroglyphic embellishments can be seen at the temple's entrance.
 These sculptures commemorate King Ramses II's greatest victory in the Battle of Cadiz.